Advanced Breathwork for the Modern Yogi

-Doing Pranic Breathing before entering into seated meditation, can deepen the practice considerably allowing the mind to focus more quickly and delve into the unconscious with less effort.
+Doing Pranic Breathing before entering into a seated meditation, can deepen the practice considerably, allowing the mind to focus more quickly and delve into the unconscious with less effort.
 Here are some simple guidelines.

 1. Take the seated meditation pose of your choice.
 (Lotus, half lotus, hero or seated in a straight back chair)